Patricia E. Campbell-Smith: Biography

-Claims Court service
+Claims court service

-On March 19, 2013, President Barack Obama nominated Campbell-Smith to serve as a judge of the United States Court of Federal Claims, to the seat vacated by Judge Lawrence Baskir, who retired April 1, 2013.
+On March 19, 2013, President Barack Obama nominated Campbell-Smith to serve as a judge of the United States Court of Federal Claims, to the seat vacated by Judge Lawrence Baskir, who subsequently assumed senior status on April 1, 2013.
 The Senate Judiciary Committee held a hearing on her nomination on May 8, 2013, and reported her nomination to the floor by voice vote on June 6, 2013.
 The Senate confirmed her nomination by voice vote on September 17, 2013.
-She received her commission on September 19, 2013 and took the oath of office the same day.
+She received her commission on September 19, 2013, and took the oath of office the same day.
 Her commission will expire on September 18, 2028, and her term will end that day, unless she is reappointed.
-On October 21, 2013 President Barack Obama designated Campbell-Smith to serve as Chief Judge of the United States Court of Federal Claims.
+On October 21, 2013, President Barack Obama designated Campbell-Smith to serve as Chief Judge of the United States Court of Federal Claims.
 She served as Chief Judge until March 13, 2017, when she was succeeded in that position by Judge Susan G. Braden.
+She retired from the bench on September 30, 2023.

 Notable cases

 Following the shutdown of the federal government in 2013, Campbell-Smith ruled that the federal government violated federal labor law and may owe damages to employees affected by the shutdown.
 If employees seek damages, the ruling could raise the cost of the shutdown significantly.

+In 2020, Campbell-Smith issued a preliminary injunction in a case concerning the U.S. Department of Defense’s Joint Enterprise Defense Infrastructure (JEDI) cloud computing contract.
+The contract, awarded to Microsoft, was challenged by Amazon Web Services, which alleged irregularities in the procurement process.
+The injunction temporarily halted work on the project pending further legal review.